makamekm/react-service-provider/README.md

 npm i --save react-service-provider
 ```

-This package has been created for easily inplementing IOC Design Pattern & Services.
+This package has been created for inplementing IOC Design Pattern & Services.

 Example: